Fracking in the United States: Colorado

 A report published in July 2018 by the Colorado Oil and Gas Conservation Commission (COGCC) claimed that only 15% of non-federal land would remain available for oil drilling, representing an 85% reduction from the current standard.
 A report published by Peter Maniloff of the Colorado School of Mines painted a different picture.
 Maniloff performed an extension of the COGCC report to examine the amount of available subsurface to drill from.
 While Proposition 112 would limit the amount of surface area available for well placement, it would not prohibit companies from accessing drill-able reserves that lie beneath the land falling within the 2500 foot buffer.
 Under the assumption that firms can horizontally drill within one mile in any direction of a particular surface well, Maniloff found that 42% of non-federal subsurface would remain available to Oil and Gas companies.
 This increased the amount of non-federal drill-able reserves land threefold as compared to the COGCC report.

 The goal of Colorado Proposition 112 was to lengthen the minimum distance of all new oil and gas development from homes, schools, and other areas deemed vulnerable to at least 2,500 feet.
 If this proposition would have passed Colorado's economy would have been devastated.
 It was estimated that in the first year Colorado would lose between 201 and 258 million dollars in tax revenue.
 By 2030 that estimate could reach over one billion dollars.
 43,000 jobs would also have been lost in the first year alone.
-The 2,500 foot setback would have made 85% of non-federal land in the state eliminated for new development.
-This would have eventually put an end to all oil and gas production in Colorado.
+However, the 2,500 foot boundary would have safeguarded 85% of non-federal land in the state by preventing new development, and protected residents in proximity to fracking from its potential environmental and health hazards.
+This would have overall greatly impacted oil and gas production in Colorado.